-The W&M Emergency Management Team sent the following message to the campus community March 1, 2018 - Ed.
+W&M's Emergency Management Team sent the following message to the campus community Oct.
+29, 2020. - Ed.

-For those of you remaining on campus, the EMT will continue to monitor the weather and update the campus community as necessary.
+We will continue to monitor the weather and update you as necessary.

 Ginger Ambler, Co-Chair